cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4Healthcare/README.md

 # AI for Public Health

-AI for Public Health is a project centred on utilising location and geospatial data to quantify dynamic personal environmental exposures and support epidemiological analysis.
-This repository provides detailed instructions, tools, and scripts for establishing an interoperable framework that integrates environmental features and physical activity datasets, including [food retail] distribution, hygiene ratings, greenspaces, Points of Interest (POI), and GPS trajectories.
+The AI for Public Health project focuses on integrating environmental features and physical activity datasets to quantify dynamic personal environmental exposures and support epidemiological analysis.
+This folder provides detailed instructions and tools for establishing an interoperable platform that incorporates key environmental attributes—such as food hygiene ratings, greenspaces, and locations of sports, entertainment, education, healthcare, and public infrastructure—along with time-series GPS trajectories that capture physical activity.

 ## Common Script
+The [Common_Script] folder offers tools for extracting and converting raw data from XML and PDF formats.
+It facilitates the standardisation of XML-based food hygiene rating datasets into CSV files and the transformation of Points of Interest (PDF documents) into structured CSV outputs and ontology-driven representations.

 ## Stack Deployment
-The [Stack_Deployment] repository contains a step-by-step guide on how to spin up the entire Docker Stack and instantiate all relevant data.
+The [Stack_Deployment] folder contains a step-by-step guide on how to spin up the entire Docker Stack and instantiate all relevant data.
 It links to other projects and helper scripts where appropriate.

 ## Queries

 ## Visualisation

 <!-- Links -->
-[Stack_Deployment]: StackDeployment
-[Utilities]: Utilities
+[Common Script]: ./AI4Healthcare_Common-Script/
+[Stack Deployment]: ./Stack_Deployment/
+[Queries]: ./Queries/
+[Visualisation]: ./TWA-VF/